-Plotting these behavioural differences in relationship to one another on our team wheel then produces a highly effective tool for team development, conflict mitigation and more general thought diversity.
+Plotting these behavioural differences in relation to one another on our team wheel then produces a highly effective tool for team development, conflict mitigation and more general thought diversity.

 Yes, the easy win is doing the bare minimum to give the impression, as an organisation, that D&I matters.
 Yet in a world that is challenging enough on so many fronts, positively embracing D&I is one of the best ways to truly value a workforce, i.e. an organisation's most valuable asset.
 This ought to be an end in itself, but wonderfully, the positive repercussions have a far wider reach.

 What is holding you and your organisation back from becoming a global leader in adopting a robust and truly heartfelt commitment to being inclusive and championing diversity?
 This is what the world needs.